markj0hnst0n/fauxdjsmilestoneproj1/README.md

 Welcome to the new homepage for Belfast DJ duo FAUX DJS!

 This is the hub for all potential fans and employers of Faux DJs.
-It is a simple, minimal, intuative, easy to use website with emphasis on their particular style of music to attract potential collaborators and also a resource for potential fans to hear more of what they can do musically and find out where to hear them play in the future.
+It is a simple, minimal, intuative, easy to use website with emphasis on their particular style of music to attract potential collaborators and also a resource for potential fans to hear more of what they do musically and find out where to hear them play in the future.
 Social media links are included so you can find out more!

 # UX